NUMBUKU/neural_networking/README.md

 ---
 #### ANN::loss
 Calculates the loss for a single feed-forward cycle.
-Only works when ANN::evaluate has already been run.
+Only works when ANN::eval has already been run.
 Takes the following arguments:
-* `list wanted` The list of output that is the target of the net, given the previously evaluated input.
+* `list wanted` The list of output that is the target of the net, given the previously evald input.
 * `loss_func function` Set to MEAN_SQUARED by default.
-It sets the loss function by which the net should be evaluated.
+It sets the loss function by which the net should be evald.
 See [loss_func](#loss_func).

 Can throw the following errors:
 * `std::runtime_error("Please run ANN::input and ANN::add_dense_layer to initialise the net.");`
 * `std::runtime_error("Wanted list should be the same size as the number of outputs");`
-* `std::runtime_error("This method only works if ANN::evaluate has already been run.");`
+* `std::runtime_error("This method only works if ANN::eval has already been run.");`

 Returns the calculated loss.